Network Functions Virtualization Product Guide

 - Hyper-converged Infrastructure (HCI)

 - You can colocate the Compute sub-system with the Red Hat Ceph Storage nodes.
 This hyper-converged model delivers lower cost of entry, smaller initial deployment footprints, maximized capacity utilization, and more efficient management in NFV use cases.
-For more information about HCI, see Hyperconverged Infrastructure Guide.
+For more information about HCI, see Deploying a hyperconverged infrastructure.

 - Composable roles